 The standard structure and additional information have aided the interpretation of the inscriptions.
 About 120 individual diviners have been identified which has enabled the inscriptions to be put into historical order.
 Sometimes, especially when concerning royal births the king himself made the divination.
 Some rulers used the divination method more frequently than others - the penultimate Shang ruler Wu Ding ➚ was the most prolific user so most date to around 1100BCE.
 If an unfavorable response was received, then after appeasing the gods - sometimes with human sacrifices - the same question was repeated in the hope they would get a different answer.
 As no 'incorrect' divinations have ever been discovered perhaps the ruler either repeated the divination until it came out correct or the offending bones were quietly destroyed - such bones would have shown the ruler as fallible.

-Most inscriptions are of about a dozen characters but some have up to sixty.
+Most inscriptions are of about a dozen characters but some are up to sixty.
 They were written in columns top to bottom but sometimes left to right rather than the traditional Chinese right to left depending on the direction of the crack.

 There was a wide range of different subjects for divine inquiry include checking whether sacrifices were acceptable, informing the ancestors of family events, predicting rainfall, curing illness, seeking fortune in hunting, war, and the wisdom of embarking on journeys.
 Many refer to the supreme god of the Shang as 帝 Dì.
 From the inscriptions the history of the Shang dynasty and the everyday life of rulers has been reconstructed.

-Here are some examples of the inscriptions (giving only the question part):‘Dun will have a sickness/Dun will not have a sickness.’
+Here are some examples of the inscriptions (giving only the question part):‘Dun will have a sickness/ Dun will not have a sickness.’

 Of the 3,000 different characters used on the oracle bones, some have been mapped to modern equivalents; others include personal and place names and so are very hard to translate.
 The 800 identifiable marks are mainly pictorial characters which still somewhat resemble current forms.
-Although they form are a small proportion of the total number of modern characters in use they are the most frequently used, including ones such as ‘big’, ‘man’, ‘sun’ and ‘moon’.
+Although they form a small proportion of the total number of modern characters in use they are the ones most frequently used, including ‘big’, ‘man’, ‘sun’ and ‘moon’.
 Sometimes the characters were inscribed as a mirror image - for example 明 ‘bright’ was written as sun (right) moon (left) pair as well as sun (left); moon (right).

 The ancient script had already started stylizing the subject, this was proven by the discovery of older characters on bronzes produced at the same time that are more life-like representation of physical objects.
 This strongly suggests that the script had already been in use for hundreds of years and it had become convenient to simplify the marks, the oracle bone script was not some simple, primitive language.